plone/Products.CMFPlone/Products/CMFPlone/tests/robot/robodoc/README.rst

 ROBODOC README
 ==============

-``robodoc`` folder contains Robot Framework tests moved from Plone documentation project.
+The ``robodoc`` folder contains Robot Framework tests moved from the Plone documentation project.
 Because they are designed to be run as test suite level stories (sandbox is cleared only when changing a robot file), they are not integrated with zope.testrunner (``./bin/test``), but are designed to be run with Robot Framework test runner (``pybot``).

 Installing Robot Framework
 ==========================

+Most tools needed to run the tests and generate the screenshots are available from within a standard Plone buildout.coredev environment.
+The only extra piece of software needed is `webdriver` for your operating system and browser of choice, and that browser.

-Minimal buildout to generate a good enouhg Robot Framework test runner would look like the following:
+Minimal buildout to generate a good enough Robot Framework test runner would look like the following:

 .. code:: ini